YitaoXU/RoBep/README.md

 ```

 ### Epitope Prediction
-You can see our [tutorials](notebooks/example.ipynb) to learn how to use ReCEP.
+You can see our [tutorials](notebooks/example.ipynb) to learn how to use RoBep.

 ```bash
 prediction_results = antigen_chain.predict(